Skip to content

 Task-Reference: #673

-• Co-authored-by — standard GitHub convention; GitHub renders co-authors in the commit UI and PR timeline
+• Co-authored-by — standard GitHub convention that renders co-authors in the commit UI and PR timeline

 • Agent-Session — links the commit to a specific agent session log for replay and debugging

-• Model — records the model version at time of commit; relevant when a model upgrade changes agent behavior
+• Model — records the model version at commit time, which matters when a model upgrade changes agent behavior

 • Task-Reference — ties the commit to the originating issue or ticket

-Agent-Session, Model, and Task-Reference are team-defined conventions — no cross-tool standard exists; adopt whichever trailer names fit your toolchain.
+Agent-Session, Model, and Task-Reference are team-defined conventions.
+No cross-tool standard exists, so adopt whichever trailer names fit your toolchain.

-GitHub offers two mechanisms to enforce signing at the policy layer — see GitHub's branch protection documentation for current UI steps, as menu paths change across GitHub plans.
+GitHub offers two ways to enforce signing at the policy layer.
+See the GitHub branch protection documentation for current UI steps, since menu paths change across GitHub plans.

-Option A — Branch protection rule (classic): enable "Require signed commits" for the target branch pattern.
-Any push without a valid signature is rejected.
+Option A — branch protection rule (classic): enable "Require signed commits" for the target branch pattern.
+GitHub rejects any push without a valid signature.

-Option B — Repository ruleset (recommended for organizations): create a ruleset targeting the branch pattern and add the "Require a signature" rule.
-Rulesets support actor-scoped conditions — require signing only for bot accounts while allowing human contributors to push unsigned commits during a migration period.
+Option B — repository ruleset (recommended for organizations): create a ruleset targeting the branch pattern and add the "Require a signature" rule.
+Rulesets support actor-scoped conditions, so you can require signing only for bot accounts while letting human contributors push unsigned commits during a migration period.
+This is a useful control for agent governance.

 Trade-offs